-- 3) A sign permit shall not be required for freestanding real estate signs which are not greater than nine (9) square feet in outline area; however, an MZA is required for all real estate signs. - 4) Real estate signs in the FP Flood Plain District, PS Park and Scenic District, NU Non-Urban District, or any residence district on vacant, undeveloped property containing five (5) or more acres in area shall not exceed thirty-two (32) square feet in outline area per facing.
-Signage for parcels less than five (5) acres shall not exceed nine (9) square feet in outline area per facing. - 5) Real estate signs located in any commercial, industrial district, or mixed use zoning district shall not exceed thirty-two (32) square feet in outline area per facing. - b.
-Signs Erected After Occupancy Of A Building. - 1) Each property may have no more than one (1) such sign facing each roadway on which the property has frontage.
-These signs shall be freestanding. - 2) Such signs shall be confined to the property in question and shall be removed within fourteen (14) days after the closing of the sale, rental or lease being advertised. - 3) Signs shall not exceed sixteen (16) square feet in outline area per facing. - 4) Approval shall be required by the City of Chesterfield for all signage with the exception of those in the FP Flood Plain District, PS Park and Scenic District, NU Non-Urban District, or any residence district.
+- 1. Real Estate Signs.
+Real estate signs advertising the sale, rental or lease of a property other than single-family residential property or portion thereof may be erected on the property being offered. - a.)
+Signs Erected Prior to Occupancy of a Building. - Each property may have no more than one (1) such sign facing each roadway on which the property has frontage.
+These signs may be either freestanding, attached wall sign, or banner attached to the unoccupied building. - Such signs shall be confined to the property in question and shall be removed within 14 days after the closing of the sale, rental or lease being advertised. - (3) A sign permit shall not be required for freestanding real estate signs which are not greater than nine (9) square feet in outline area; however, an MZA is required for all real estate signs. - -Real estate signs in the "FP" Flood Plain District, "PS" Park and Scenic District, "NU" Non-Urban District, or any residence district on vacant, undeveloped property containing five (5) or more acres in area shall not exceed 32 square feet in outline area per facing.
+Signage for parcels less than five (5) acres shall not exceed nine (9) square feet in outline area per facing. - Real estate signs located in any commercial, industrial district, or mixed-use zoning district shall not exceed 32 square feet in outline area per facing. - b.)
+Signs Erected after Occupancy of a Building.

+- (1) Each property may have no more than one (1) such sign facing each roadway on which the property has frontage.
+These signs shall be freestanding. - (2) Such signs shall be confined to the property in question and shall be removed within 14 days after the closing of the sale, rental or lease being advertised. - (3) Signs shall not exceed 16 square feet in outline area per facing. - (4) Approval shall be required by the City of Chesterfield for all signage with the exception of the FP" Flood Plain District, "PS" Park and Scenic District, "NU" Non-Urban District, or any residence district.

-2. Application shall include:
+2. Application Shall Include:

-- a.
-Information on how such sign coordinates with the overall sign package for the development. - b.
+- a.)
+Information on how such sign coordinates with the overall sign package for the development. - b.)
 For real estate signs indicating property for rent or lease, a report shall accompany the application indicating the available lease space.
 Such reports shall be updated on a yearly basis (January 1) for as long as the sign is being requested. - 3.
-Residential Real Estate Open House Sign On Public Streets.
+Residential Real Estate Open House Sign on Public Streets.

 Residential real estate open house directional signs may be placed in accordance with the restrictions on signs set forth in this Section.
 All residential real estate open house directional signs are subject to the following conditions: